Table of Contents

 The obvious and most common problem with using a pneumatic tire is that they are susceptible to flats.
 Most of the time getting a flat isn’t the end of the world and they can often easily be fixed.
 However, there are circumstances where getting a flat or blowing a tire can be very dangerous and that is at high speed.
 Blowing a tire can cause you to lose control of the scooter.

 Having good and accurate tire pressure can be the difference between having, good riding experience or a bad one.
 If you’re not using the correct tire pressure, perhaps lower than recommended, you are increasing the comfort of the ride at the cost of grip.
 If you use too much pressure you get reduced resistance at the cost of grip.
-That’s why it’s crucial that you inflate the tires to the manufacturer’s recommended psi.
+That’s why it’s crucial that you inflate the tires to the manufacturer’s recommended air pressure which is measured in pounds per square inch (psi).

 Solid, airless, tires are just that, solid.
 They are either made out of hard rubber entirely or tires filled with polyurethane foam.
 Both types allow for little to no play in their ability to deform.
-Solid tires are sometimes called indestructible tires just because they aren’t susceptible to get a flat.
+Solid tires are attached directly to the wheel and are sometimes called indestructible tires just because they aren’t susceptible to get a flat tire because you cannot puncturethem and they are tubeless tires.
 But that doesn’t mean they are immune to other types of tire damage such as losing a chip of rubber.
 The positive thing with these types of problems is that they rarely render the scooter unusable as would be the case of a flat tire.

 The advantages of solid tires